kaesholk/SI485-Team-11-Family-Medicine/README.md

   - **keywords.xlsx**
 - **Python Files** - Contains all the .ipynb files with all of the code generated for this project.
 - **Dashboard.twb** - The final Tableau Workbook deliverable.
-- **Tableau Walkthrough.mp4** - A video walkthrough designed to help the Family Medicine team replicate the Tableau workbook and update as needed.

 ## Dashboard Screenshots
 The following images provide a glimpse of the final Tableau dashboard’s functionality.